 I remember telling myself, back on the farm in Louisiana, to be aware of how much water I was using.
 Do you ever think about how much water you use during the day?
 In hindsight, I have to confess I was wasteful.

-We got water from our neighbors by filling 5-gallon buckets and carrying them down to the cabin.
-All of our water needs are met by doing this a few times a week.
+We got some of our water from our neighbors by filling 5-gallon buckets and carrying them down to the cabin a few times a week.
+For non-potable needs, we gathered water from a nearby creek and snow.
+This met all of our water needs.

 When you haul water for your use, you become aware of what you use it for and how much you use to accomplish each task.